Worcester and Hereford Railway: The present day

 The line continues in use as a secondary main line, with London to Hereford trains as well as local trains using Birmingham as their focus.
 Freight traffic is light.

 Gradients

-The summit of the line is at Colwall; from the north-east it is approached by an eight-mile climb of 1 in 120 to 1 in 80 from Leominster Junction; from the west there is a five-mile climb at 1 in 80 leading to it.
+The summit of the line is at Colwall; from the north-east it is approached by an eight-mile climb of 1 in 120 to 1 in 80 from Malvern; from the west there is a five-mile climb at 1 in 80 leading to it.
 The line from Ledbury to Shelwick Junction is undulating.